bridrod/Nagios/check-dell-server-README.md

 Dell PowerEdge servers of generation 11, 12, 13 and 14 (rackmounts and blades);

-It might work with other models/OSes too.
+It might work with other Dell models too.
 So, feel free to modify it to fit your needs.

 ## How it works
 It pulls through SNMP, the specific Dell OID for device health (CPU, battery, disk controller, fan, memory, power supply, STag, temperature, VDisks, etc).